maxprilutskiy/change-report/README.md

 This action generates a report from the recent code changes and posts it to Slack or Discord.

 ### Demo
-The report is created taking the commit messages in your repo as an input.
-Which means, the better you describe your work when committing stuff - the better this action will work for you 😉.
+The report is created by taking the commit messages in your repository as input.
+This means that the more descriptive you are when committing changes, the better this action will work for you 😉.

-Here's how the generated change report might look:
+Here's an example of how the generated change report might look:

 ```
 🚀 Key Changes in Our Project 🚀